- All Topics

-To motivate your people:
+Here are 4 steps to motivate your people:

-Tell people exactly what you want them to do.
 Motivation is all about getting people to take action, so don’t be vague.
 Avoid generalities like, “I want everyone to do their best.”
 Say, instead, “I need you to come in over the weekend so we can get this project done on time.”

-Limit the amount of time or effort that you’re asking for.
 It’s easier to ask people to work late work one night or even every night for a week than to expect them to work late indefinitely.
 Set an end date.

-Share in the sacrifice.
 Leaders don’t ask people to do what they themselves aren’t willing to do.
 Don’t tell your people to work over the weekend if you’ve got plans for a spa day.
 Roll up your sleeves and share the load.

-Appeal to their emotions.
 Fear focuses people’s attention and can be an effective motivator. (“If we don’t get this done right now, we’ll all lose our jobs.”)
 But if you keep resorting to fear, you’ll end up de-motivating people.
 People are also motivated by-and prefer to be motivated by-positive emotions like excitement, pride, a sense of belonging, and the thrill of achievement.

-Give people multiple reasons for doing what you want them to do.
 You can give your own reason or the organization’s reason for requesting the action.
 “If we don’t get this project completed on schedule, we’ll lose the contract.”
 But the best reason of all is always personal.
 It would be nice if you could give your people extra days off or even a bonus.
 Or, you may talk about something as intangible as the camaraderie that comes from having achieved something important together.
 But things being what they are these days, the best you may be able to offer is the hope that no one will lose a job.